carbonfirst/DACF/README.md

 ## 4. Developer mode

-We welcome users to suggest modifications to improve CarbonCast and/or add new features or models to the existing codebase.
+We welcome users to suggest modifications to improve DACF and/or add new features or models to the existing codebase.
 <!-- Use the developer branch to make edits and submit a change. -->

 ## 5. Acknowledgements